lukeoson/lukeoson-mkdocs/docs/whoami.md

     - Climb V10 & run a 40min 10k at 40 years old.
 Tick Tock.
     - Leadership in Network Automation.
     - Present to a huge audience... to rapturous applause.
     - Move to the USA or India.
 No rush.

+    !!! note "Always Do What You Love..."
+        🧑🏼‍💻 Network Automation for Work.

+        🧬 Evolutionary Psychology for Life.

+        🧗‍♂️ Climbing & Mountains for Ever.

+        👣 Be Good & be Gone.

     ---